|Home » ACP » ACL

 Permissions & Flags

-ACE permissions and flag are 17 (seventeen) in number.
+ACE permissions and flags are 17 (seventeen) in number.

 ACEs can be modified and deleted with ACL; new ACEs can also be created and placed at a specified index.